zoftko/blog/content/posts/stm32-bare-metal-usb-implementation.md

 ```

 Try plugging working devices to see how they behave and respond to control transfers.
 Then connect
 your device and compare their behavior.
-The tail mentioned above which can be read on the ST forums
+The tale mentioned above shows how I debugged my way
-shows how I debugged my way out of the situation.
+out of the situation.

-dmesg on the other hand will probably state one too many times that it failed to read the device
+`dmesg` on the other hand will probably state one too many times that it failed to read the device
 descriptor.
-It is useful to know how the kernel is reacting to the device and what address it was
+It is useful for knowing how the kernel is reacting to the device and what address it was
-assigned (remember at the start it will have 0 as its address).
+assigned (remember initially devices respond to address 0).

 # Conclusion
 Implementing a bare metal USB stack is a painful task and as long as there are good quality USB